 The goal is to encourage business investment that will produce high-quality employment opportunities and enhance Arizona’s position as a center for production and use of renewable energy products.
 The program accomplishes this goal by providing incentives to companies in the solar, wind, geothermal and other renewable energy industries who are expanding or locating in Arizona.
-The program offers a refundable income tax credit up to 10% of the new qualifying investment.
+The program offers a property tax reclassification.

 For more detailed information please see below or direct questions to the Program Manager.

 A company may be eligible for tax credit, if it: